sergey-sw/raft-playground/README.md

 2022-11-19 18:09:55.321 raft-node-n2 INFO Didn't get enough votes, step down to FOLLOWER at term 6
 ```

-Meanwhile, nodes `n4` and `n5` continue to live in term `1`:
+Meanwhile, nodes `n4` and `n5` continue to live in the first term:

 ```
 2022-11-19 18:09:55.526 raft-node-n5 INFO Sent leader heartbeat in term 1.
 Follower delays: {n1=5995, n2=5996, n3=5994, n4=746}
 ```

-Finally, network partition is resolved and node need to agree who is a new leader.
+Finally, the network partition is resolved and nodes need to agree on who is the new leader.
 There's a rule that a node should step down to the follower state if it sees a term higher that its own term.
-Nodes `n4` and `n5` are in term 1, while other nodes got ahead in their unsuccessful election attempts.
+Nodes `n4` and `n5` are in term `1`, while other nodes got ahead in their unsuccessful election attempts.
 After they talk to each other, nodes `n4` and `n5` will understand they got behind and need to update.

-In our example, `n2` was first to promote itself after the network partition was resolved,
+In our example, `n2` was first to promote itself to a candidate after the network partition was resolved,
-so it has good chances to become a leader:
+so it has good chances to become the leader:

 ```
 2022-11-19 18:09:59.596 raft-node-n2 INFO Became a candidate in term 15 and requested votes from others